All Episodes

 That's right, because you have been on here urging people to get better pictures of the face on Mars at Cydonia.

-And we just passed a critical milestone.
+And we just take a milestone.

 So if you're going to kill spacecraft going to Mars so that we don't see something, why not kill that one too?

-Because those pictures are coming down through one pipeline that goes through Michael Malin's office and he, by contract, doesn't have to show anybody else in NASA anything he ever takes.
+Because those pictures are coming down through one pipeline that goes through Michael Malin's office, and he, by contract, doesn't have to show anybody else in NASA anything he ever takes.

 He is legally a man unto himself.